The best gimbals in 2023

 Gimbals hold your camera steady so you can shoot buttery-smooth, cinema-ready footage while on the move.
 Gimbals are a type of hand-held support system that stabilizes your camera on three axes—tilt, pan, and roll.
 Once you’ve attached your camera to the gimbal’s main arm, computer-controlled, brushless motors make lightning-fast, minute adjustments every time you move.
 This prevents the dreaded shaky-cam that often plagues so many hand-held shots.

 Camera operators use gimbals when following a character as they move through a scene.
 Sometimes they’re used to achieve smooth point-of-view shots.
-You’ll find them on with bands when recording live concerts.
+You’ll find them on stage with bands when recording live concerts.
 Gimbals can be mounted on jibs, built into drones, and are often attached to cars.
 The ways of using them are limited only by your imagination.

 Gimbals come in various styles and sizes for use with different types of cameras.
 Smaller gimbals work well with DSLRs and mirrorless cameras, and more robust models can support cinema cameras.
 There are also gimbals designed to hold smartphones and even pocket-size gimbals with their own 4K cameras built right in.
 When they were first introduced, motorized gimbals cost thousands and thousands of dollars.
 As a result, only productions with a decent budget took advantage of them.
 But today, these smooth-movers have become ubiquitous, and the best gimbals are available to content creators at almost any budget and skill level.